Posts tagged community

 Partner Snapshot

 Golf provides a unique opportunity for military veterans to connect with each other in an outdoor, healthy environment.
-PGA HOPE (Helping Our Patriots Everywhere), a program of the Professional Golfers Association, does just that, providing an outlet for veterans to boost their physical, mental, social, and emotional wellbeing.
+PGA HOPE (Helping Our Patriots Everywhere), a program of the Professional Golfers Association, does just that, providing an outlet for veterans to boost their physical, mental, social, and emotional well-being.

 PGA HOPE is a free golf program for veterans and active-duty military personnel, led and taught by PGA Professionals.
 When they complete the program, the veterans are considered “graduates” and remain engaged with the program, and more importantly, with each other.